Oscar Traynor: Life

 On 11 March 1925, he was elected to Dáil Éireann in a by-election as a Sinn Féin TD for the Dublin North constituency, though he did not take his seat due to the abstentionist policy of Sinn Féin.
 He was re-elected as one of eight members for Dublin North in the June 1927 general election but just one of six Sinn Féin TDs.
 Once again, he did not take his seat.
 Traynor did not contest the second general election called that year but declared his support for Fianna Fáil.
 He stood again in the 1932 general election and was elected as a Fianna Fáil TD for Dublin North.

 In 1936, he was first appointed to the Cabinet as Minister for Posts and Telegraphs.
-In September 1939, Traynor was appointed Minister for Defence and held the portfolio to February 1948.
+In September 1939, Traynor was appointed Minister for Defence and held the portfolio until February 1948.
 In 1948, he became president of the Football Association of Ireland, a position he held until his death.
 He served as Minister for Defence in several Fianna Fáil governments and as Minister for Justice, where he was undermined by his junior minister, and later Taoiseach, Charles Haughey, before he retired in 1961.

-Oscar Traynor died on 15 December 1963, in Dublin at the age of 77.
+Traynor died on 15 December 1963 in Dublin at the age of 77.

 He has a road named in his memory, running from the Malahide Road through Coolock to Santry in Dublin's northern suburbs.